 There are many pitfalls associated with this type of loan.
 Interest rates are very high, and costs can soon spiral out of control if you find you can’t repay the loan on time and in full.

 Are there any coronavirus loan scams to watch out for?

 Fraudsters are taking advantage of the coronavirus outbreak to scam people out of money.
-Be wary of anyone that contacts you pretending to be from your bank, offering financial help such as payment holidays on loans – this could be a way of getting you to reveal your account details.
+Be wary of anyone contacting you pretending to be from your bank offering financial help such as payment holidays on loans as a way of getting you to reveal your account details.

 Find this helpful?